evmcnb/quartz-v3/content/Cranial Nerve Exam.md

 - Ensure patient is correct distance (6m effective) away
 - Move closer (3m) if unable to read at 6m

-##### Visual Inattention

-- Ask patient to keep looking into your eyes
-- Point to the finger that you see moving
-- Do upper and lower

 ##### Visual Fields

 - Ask patient to **cover one eye**